Sack of Camarina: Gela abandoned

 The political machinations of Dionysius had delayed aiding Gela, but once there Dionysius promptly took effective action.
 Encamping beside the mouth of River Gela, he kept harassing the Carthaginian supply lines for 3 weeks, but after his soldiers demanded direct action he devised a complex battle plan to lead a 3 pronged attack on the Carthaginian camp situated to the west of Gela.
 Clumsy coordination between the individual detachments of the Greek army caused a defeat in detail for its divisions instead of achieving a double envelopment of the Carthaginian force.
 At this moment Dionysius decided to evacuate Gela, although the Greek army was nearly intact despite the defeat and in high sprites.
-Leaving 2,000 light troops in Gela and keeping the campfires burning, the people of Gela and the rest of the army fell back to Camarina.
+Leaving 2,000 light troops in Gela and keeping the camp fires burning, the people of Gela and the rest of the army fell back to Camarina.

 Camarina: Location and defences

 The city of Camarina was located 112 km west from Syracuse, between the rivers Hipparis and Oanis.
 The city was built on the south bank of River Hipparis, was surrounded by a circuit wall, and had two harbours at the river mouth.
 The harbours were not big enough to accommodate a large fleet, and ships had to be beached on the shore.
 Founded by Syracuse in 598 BC, it rebelled against its mother city with the aid of Sicels and was sacked in 552 BC, becoming part of the Syracuse domain.
 Hippocrates conquered it in 492 BC, Gelo relocated its population to Syracuse in 484 BC.
-Resettled by Gela in 461 BC, it had allied with Leontini and Athens in 437 BC against Syracuse.
+It was Resettled by Gela in 461 BC and it had allied with Leontini and Athens in 437 BC against Syracuse.
 It aided Syracuse during the Athenian Expedition.
 Camarina had sent soldiers to Akragas in 406 BC and to Gela in 405 BC.

 Camarina was located on the south bank of the river, which also acted as a moat for the city.
 It was closer to Syracuse than Gela, so Greek supply lines would be shortened considerably, and Dionysius also could use the cities of Acrae and Kasmenae as supply depots in addition to using the fleet to bring in provisions.
 The land north of the river had contained marshes, which would have caused difficulty for the Carthaginians as they would have a hard time approaching the city directly or camping near the town, if the marshes had not been drained before 405 BC.

 Opposing Forces

-Carthage had initially sent an army probably numbering 50,000 men along with 120 triremes to Sicily in 406 BC.
+Carthage had initially sent an army probably numbering 50,000 men along with 120 triremes to Sicily in 407 BC.
 The army had suffered casualties at Akragas and Gela, plus the plague had also diminished its ranks.
 It is not known if Carthage had reinforced Himilco or Sicilians had sent reinforcements, so he could have commanded and army numbering 30,000 – 40,000 souls.
 The Punic navy was stationed at Motya, far from the area of operation.